⏎ Bend the Ear

 Who do Tennessee lawmakers really represent?

-In the lead up to the Covid Extraordinary Session III, House Speaker Cameron Sexton had been championing the session for months.
-Triggered by the chaos of varying Covid related protocols along with push back from parents who desired to regain control over school Covid policies, the Tennessee General Assembly finally convened for the special session last week.
+In the lead up to Tennessee's Covid Extraordinary Session III, House Speaker Cameron Sexton had been championing the assembly for months.
+Triggered by the chaos of varying Covid-related protocols, along with push back from parents who desired to regain control over school Covid policies, the state legislature finally convened for the special session last week.

-Though prompted in large part by concerned Tennesseans, the conversations during the three-day assembly notably revolved around the interests of different coalitions.
-This begs the question: who, exactly, has the ear of Tennessee lawmakers and what does that communicate to their constituents?
+Though prompted in large part by concerned Tennesseans, the conversations during the three-day ordeal notably revolved around the interests of different coalitions.
+This begs the question: who, exactly, has the ear of Tennessee lawmakers, and what does that communicate to their constituents?

 Tennessee legislation has a track record of supplementing Tennessee’s economy by catering to the needs of business sustainability and growth within the state.
-Therefore, it is no surprise that our state’s newest big business venture, Ford Motor Company, was mentioned multiple times during the Covid special session discussions.
+It's no surprise that our state’s newest big business venture, Ford Motor Company, was mentioned multiple times during the discussions.

 Worried about new laws prohibiting the requirement of vaccinations for employees and the prevention of mask mandates in the workplace, Ford made their sentiments known.
-Legislators were bombarded with letters and texts from the company strongly urging them not to interfere with their workplace policies.
-In the end, a carve out was made that left Ford’s workplace mask mandates intact but the Tennessee General Assembly only wavered on their resolve to prevent vaccination mandates by creating special exemptions.
+Legislators were bombarded with letters and texts from the company, strongly urging them not to interfere with their workplace policies.
+In the end, a carve out was made that left Ford’s workplace mandates intact, but the Tennessee General Assembly wavered on their resolve to prevent vaccination mandates by creating special exemptions.

 Another Oft Parroted Special Interest Group: Music Venues